Chocolate Gingerbread Truffles

 - Instead of coating the entire truffles with chocolate, you can omit the chocolate completely or choose to drizzle it on top of the truffles instead.

-- Keep leftover truffles stored in the refrigerator.
+- Keep leftover truffles stored in an airtight container to maintain freshness.

 - Combine raw almonds, rolled oats, ground cinnamon, ground ginger, and salt in a food processor.
 Pulse into a crumbled, flour-like mixture.